 - Lifestyle Changes

-Maintaining a healthy lifestyle such as eating a balanced diet, consistently exercising, and more are not only good to practice for your overall health and well-being, but it can also help manage certain underlying conditions, like diabetes, that may be the cause behind your neuropathy pain.
+Maintaining a healthy lifestyle such as eating a balanced diet, consistently exercising, and more is not only good to practice for your overall health and well-being, but it can also help manage certain underlying conditions, like diabetes, that may be the cause behind your neuropathy pain.

 - Alternative Therapies